 Alright, let’s dive into each type of Conversion Element:

 Conversion Elements: One by One

-Let’s see all of them.
+Let’s take a look at all of them.

-I’ll write great stuff that people won’t usually tell you.
+I’ll share great stuff that people won’t usually tell you.
 I want you to get the best knowledge there is on these things, because they will play a major role in how you get leads for your business.

 1) Top of the Sidebar